exosphere-project/exosphere/contributing.md

 ![Enable CI/CD in project settings](docs/assets/gitlab-enable-ci-cd-save-changes.png)

 The CI/CD pipeline should run the next time you push a commit to your fork project on GitLab.
-Pipeline status should be visible at `https://gitlab.com/your-gitlab-username-here/exosphere/-/pipelines`, and also in any merge request that you submit to the upstream Exosphere project.
+Pipeline status should be visible at `https://gitlab.com/your-gitlab-username/exosphere/-/pipelines`, and also in any merge request that you submit to the upstream Exosphere project.

-#### End-to-end browser tests
+### End-to-end browser tests

 Our CI pipeline also runs end-to-end tests with real browsers.
-If you are a regular contributor, we request that you enable browser tests to run from your fork project.
+If you are a regular contributor, you can enable browser tests to run from your fork project.

 For these tests to work, you will need: